 In many popular backpacking destinations, it’s not safe to drink the tap water, meaning that until now I’ve always had to rely on purchasing bottled water.
 It’s not only an added expense, but an inconvenience too – especially when I have to carry a huge 1.5 litre bottle with me on a day hike when I know I won’t be able to buy any more water.

-Psst – I have a Water-To-Go discount code exclusively for my readers.
-Used ELUX15 when you check out to save 15%!
+Update 2017: My exclusive Water-To-Go discount code is still available!
+Use ELUX15 when you check out to save 15%!

 Nano alumina along with 33 % carbon and other filtration ingredients are utilized to bring about this amazing new patented process.
 The nano alumina emits a positive charge when wet and attracts the negative charged contaminants of protozoa, bacteria and virus.”
 Water-To-Go